ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/indicator_enrichment/indicator_enrichment.rst

 Single Enrichment Service
 """""""""""""""""""""""""

-In the following example, the request will enrich the Indicator whose ID is 15 (i.e., the **71.6.135.131** Address Indicator) and the **evil.com** Host Indicator in one of the API user's Communities with data retrieved from VirusTotal.
+The following request will enrich the Indicator whose ID is 15 (an Address Indicator), as well as a Host Indicator in one of the API user's Communities, with data retrieved from VirusTotal:

 .. code::